 Employees are the most valuable asset a company has.
 Without productive employees, work is neglected, and companies flounder.

 According to a study by the Health, Productivity, and Performance Study Committee, 90% of employers see a strong connection between promoting wellness and employee productivity and performance.
+Our latest State of Work-Life Wellness report also shows that 78% of US workers believe their wellbeing at work is just as important as their salary.
 Essentially, employers know that happier and healthier employees perform better and are more productive.
 Since employees are a company’s most valuable resource, taking time to promote wellness and health is worth the return.
 One way many companies work toward healthier and happier employees is with an employee wellness program.

 What Is an Employee Wellness Program?